andrewdavidmackenzie/pongcast/DESIGN.md

 * Paddle - represents the Players "bat" and can be moved up and down.
 The Ball bounces of it.
 * Ball- the ball moves about the Court, bouncing of top and bottom walls and the bat, at a speed determined by impacts.
 * Scorecard - is drawn on the Court and shows the score of the two Players.
+* Player
 	* KeyboardPlayer - subclasses Player to act as a Player, controlled by the keyboard
 	* ChromecastPlayer - subclasses Player to allow a chromecast sender (i.e. a mobile device) to Control a player
 	* ComputerPlayer - subclasses Player to be an automatic player that tries to always return the ball.

 ##Chromecast Events
 The following is the list of events that can be handled by the chromecast receiver and what I do in each case: